Museums and heritage

 - Join relevant societies, take part in events and run for committee positions.
 Try History of Art Society, Archaeology Society, History Society and Art Society.

 - Get involved with Norman Rea Gallery (above The Courtyard), a university art space run by students, hosting exhibitions and promoting the work of both students and professional artists throughout term-time all year round.
 Members of the group act as director, vice director and curators, running everything from publicity to painting.
-The group welcomes new students from any department each academic year and is a great opportunity to gain valuable experience whilst studying.
+The group welcomes new students from any department each academic year and is a great opportunity to gain valuable experience while studying.

 - Start volunteering if you can.
 Vacancies are advertised each term on Handshake, and via your college and YUSU.
 You can also apply to museums and heritage organisations directly.
 You’ll find a list of some local and national organisations further down this page.